 This course will study human anatomy and movement and teach participants to move well and avoid injury.
-Body Mapping, or Andover Education, founded by Alexander Technician Barbara Conable, provides conscience and tangible information regarding how a musicians body moves to create sound.
+Body Mapping, or Andover Education, founded by Alexander Technician Barbara Conable, provides conscience and tangible information regarding how a musician's body moves to create sound.
 Numeric grade only.

 618 Commercial Music-making and Succeeding in the Music Industry.
-Fall (4).

 This course focuses on the importance of understanding how to create, sustain and monetize a fine arts chamber organization.
 Discussion will include choice of vehicle and name of entity, understanding markets and communities, marketing events, composition/structure of entity, fund-raising and endowments, and the benefits of outreach and education.
-Numeric grade only.